sabdelhay/jpg-to-png-converter/README.md

 #  JPG to PNG Converter

 ## Terms
-**jpg-origion-folder:** the folder contains your .jpg images you want to convert to png **png-destination-folder:** the folder will hold the converted .png images after the converstion process finish.
+- **jpg-origion-folder:** the folder contains your .jpg images you want to convert to png.
+- **png-destination-folder:** the folder will hold the converted .png images after the converstion process finish.

 ### How to run this application